codeallthethingz/selenium-maven-plugin/README.md

 and this will run your unit tests and smoke tests.

-For those that are interested, this is separation is done with the setup method:
+For those that are interested, this separation is done with the setup method:

 	@Before
 	public void before() {